If there’s one thing I have been called in life…it is fearful.

 God broke me all to pieces to strip away the hate and malice and distraction of this evil person because the FEAR she brought into my life for two years was poisoning me.
 Her venom was like an infection, and I caught it.

-I am joyously awaiting what more God will show me, even in my own faults and sin, of how I handled or responded to this enemy.
+I am expectantly awaiting what more God will show me, even in my own faults and sin, of how I handled or responded to this enemy.
 It isn’t over yet.
 There will be another round with different people, but I know God had to prune, refine and restore me to handle this long journey.

 I was like the servant with Elisha, below, in 2 Kings: